nextlab-ai/docusaurus/docs/02_Features/01_InternetThroughputTest/01_SpeedTest.md

 You can also manually change the measurement server by selecting "Select Server Manually" and choosing from the provided server list according to your needs.

-## History
+## Results History

 When the measurement is complete, netMeter automatically uploads the measurement results to the server.
-You can access measurement records and details at any time through the 'History' menu at the top of the screen.
+You can access measurement records and details at any time through the 'Results' tab at the bottom of the screen.